microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 ![Diagram of flow from entire PDF file to chunks to embeddings](assets/chunking-vector.svg)

 This process begins by splitting the text into chunks, then for each of the chunks we generate embeddings using Azure OpenAI.
-These embeddings are then stored in Azure AI search.
+These embeddings are then stored in Azure AI Search.

 ## Text Chunking